This migration tool can be used to copy your reports from the Power BI Embedded Azure service (PaaS) to the Power BI service (SaaS).

 The reports section will list out the reports available and indicates whether it can be downloaded or not.

-The migration plan section is where you tell the tool where things will be downloaded to and how to upload them.
+The Target structure is where you tell the tool where things will be downloaded to and how to upload them.

 A path will automatically be created for you.
 You can change this path if you wish.
-If you do change the path, you will need to select Generate PBIX Paths.
+If you do change the path, you will need to select Update paths.

 This does not actually perform the download.
 This is only specifying the structure of where the reports will be downloaded to.